A Politician with Integrity

 Inspiring and Fashionable

 2024-03-16: After two years we re-visited the yearly Nairobi Design Week.
-And again is was a truely stimulating experience, a showcase of the Kenyan civil society, intertwined with progressive design and crafts.
+And again is was a truly stimulating experience, a showcase of the Kenyan civil society, intertwined with progressive design and crafts.

 One of the civil society projects was a place called „Freedom Alley“, where open discussions about the revolutionary past and present of Kenya were moderated.
 An exhibition recalled the role of the Mau Mau uprising for the de-colonisation of Kenya, other projects covered the present state of Kenyan affairs.